 - Many apps have simpler interfaces that are easier to use than websites

 - There is an increasing variety of apps, so whatever you need, you should be able to find an app for it

 Should I trade forex with an app now?

 Well, that’s entirely your choice.
-The best time to trade forex is ahead of major market movements because you can use the volatility to make profits.
-Therefore, it is really important for you to stay up-to-date with the latest forex news so you know when to execute trades.
+The best time to make a play is ahead of major market movements because you can use the volatility to make profits.
+Therefore, it is really important for you to stay up-to-date with the latest news so you know when to execute trades.

 Dollar Index fails to sustain gains as bears eye a move below $90